rrcobb/battleship/README.md

 - movement rerendering is... slow somehow?
     - is this waiting on inputs too slowly?
 - refactors and perf improvements
+    - keep a rendered font gpu cache
     - keep more state, do less compute
       - ship status
       - shot status (hit or miss)
       - overlaps - change data structure?
+    - store the hits on the structs instead of recalculating every time
     - don't redraw the 'entire' world every time
         - track changes?
-    - keep a rendered font gpu cache
   - should things like font and rng use lazy-static globals?

 - Build for windows, mac, web